BILLADAMS-arch/Phase-1-Code-Challenge-Ramen-Rater/ReadMe.md

 ✅ Display a list of ramen dishes with images
-✅ View details of each ramen (name, restaurant, rating, comment) ✅ Add a new ramen with a custom name, image, and review ✅ Remove a ramen from the list (if deletion functionality is added)
+✅ View details of each ramen (name, restaurant, rating, comment) ✅ Add a new ramen with a custom name, image, and review ✅ Remove a ramen from the list

  Project Structure
 /ramen-rater